JumingXiong/Access-HuggingFace/README.md

 done
 ```

-Find the root certificate.
-It usually has the same `subject` and `issuer`.
+Look for the certificate where `subject` and `issuer` are the same.

 Example: